How can l offer my content on iTunes?

 The iTunes Store does not accept adult films, how-to videos, user-generated content and other video types that are not normally considered to be motion pictures or documentaries.

-Exercise and fitness content is currently offered in the TV section of the iTunes Store.
 Concert films are available in the Music section of the iTunes Store.
-If you want to offer these types of content, complete the TV application.
 If you want to offer concert films, complete the music application.

 Films must be provided in the language(s) of the territory you are applying to distribute in, or they must be dubbed or subtitled in the language(s) of that territory.

 Can I work directly with Apple or should I use an aggregator?

 Aggregators are experts in delivering content to iTunes.
 For a fee, they can correctly format and deliver your content to Apple’s specifications.
 The majority of independent films offered on iTunes are provided by one of our aggregator partners.
 View Apple-approved aggregators.

 If you want to deliver your films directly to iTunes, complete the films application.

 What is the difference between aggregators and encoding houses?

 Aggregators are experts in delivering films to iTunes.
 Apple pays the aggregator for sales, and the aggregator then pays the content owner.

 Regardless of whether you choose to use an aggregator, all content must be encoded and delivered by an Apple-approved encoding house.
 The encoding house processes the content in the Apple-specific encode that is required for distribution on iTunes.